menandmice/micetro_docs/guides/user-manual/external_auth.rst

 To configure a user to use AD user authentication, do the following:

-1. From the menu bar, select Tools, User Management.
-The User and group management dialog box displays.
+1. From the menu bar, select :guilabel:`Tools --> User Management`.
+The *User and group management* dialog box displays.

-2. To add a new user, click the Add button.
+2. To add a new user, click the :guilabel:`Add` button.
 Refer to :ref:`users`.
-Follow the instructions with one exception: in the Authentication field, click the drop-down list and select RADIUS.
+Follow the instructions with one exception: in the **Authentication** field, click the drop-down list and select RADIUS.

-3. To modify an existing user, double-click on the user's name to display the user Properties dialog box, and in the Authentication field, click the drop-down list and select RADIUS.
+3. To modify an existing user, double-click on the user's name to display the user *Properties* dialog box, and in the **Authentication** field, click the drop-down list and select RADIUS.

 .. note::
-  When the RADIUS authentication method is selected, the Password field is disabled, since the password is not stored in the Men&Mice Suite.
+  When the RADIUS authentication method is selected, the **Password** field is disabled, since the password is not stored in the Men&Mice Suite.

 .. image:: ../../images/console_ad_sso_radius.png
   :width: 60%